tevinowino/thoughtreflex/README.md

 *   **AI-Powered Journaling (Mira)**: Engage in empathetic, chat-based conversations with Mira, your AI companion.
 Mira is designed to help you explore and understand your feelings.
     *   **Contextual AI Conversations**: Mira remembers the flow of your current journaling session, providing relevant follow-ups and maintaining context within the active chat.
     *   **AI-Suggested Goals**: During your journaling sessions, Mira may suggest actionable goals for self-improvement based on your conversation.
 You can easily add these to your goal list.
+    *   **AI-Powered Thought Reframing (Mind Shift Tool)**: When explicitly asked, Mira can help you identify and reframe negative thought patterns using cognitive restructuring principles.
 *   **Adaptive Therapist Modes**: Tailor Mira's interaction style to your current needs by choosing between:
     *   **Therapist Mode**: For deep, reflective, and slow-paced conversations.
     *   **Coach Mode**: For motivational, structured guidance, helping you work towards your goals.
     *   **Friend Mode**: For casual, warm, and supportive conversations.
 *   **Traditional Notebook**: A private, non-AI space for your unfiltered thoughts, free-writing, or quick notes.
-Create, edit, and delete entries as you wish.
+    *   **Rich Text Features**: Includes word/character count and a "last saved" indicator.
+    *   **Handwriting Font**: Content area uses a handwriting-style font for a more personal feel.
+    *   **Search & Filter**: Easily find entries by searching titles and content.
+    *   **Clear Entry**: Option to quickly clear the content of an entry.
 *   **Goal Setting & Tracking**: Define, manage, and track your personal healing and growth milestones.
 Mark goals as complete and edit them as needed.
 Mira can reference your active goals in "Coach" mode.
 *   **Dynamic Weekly AI Recaps**: At the end of each week (or when you choose to generate it), ThoughtReflex creates a personalized summary of your journal entries from the past seven days.
 Mira identifies emotional trends, victories, and struggles from your actual writings.
 View individual recaps in detail.
 *   **Personalized Insights Page**: Uncover deeper patterns in your emotional landscape with dynamically generated insights based on your recent activity: